joebologna/rockyourslotsoff/03-Article.md

 This series of articles is designed as a tutorial for how to write a portable full stack service using modern techniques.
 I will take you on a journey from concept through deployment.
 The series will be detailed and therefore is closer to a book than a bunch of blog posts.
 Hopefully we'll all learn something along the way.
 I'll strive to make the series useful for software engineers at any point in their career.
 I will incorporate how I approach doing product development which has worked well when working with teams over my career.

-Let's continue with the tasks listed in the estimate.

 # Revisit Assessment

 Let's see how we are doing asking the original task list.
 I'll add a column: